pyrretsoftware/termusic/README_future.md

 ```
 npm i -g termusic
 ```
+# Commands
 After installing, enter ``termusic`` in your terminal.
 It will open up a new window.

-To play songs, first press the ``↓`` key on your keyboard to enter the command bar.
-Here you can type different commands:
+To play songs, enter the command bar by starting to type on your keyboard.
+In the command bar you can type different commands:
 - ``play <song name>`` - searches up a song and starts playing it.
-- ``queue add <song name>`` - adds a song to the queue
+- ``queue add <song name>`` - searches up a song and adds it to the queue
 - ``queue remove`` - removes the last song from the queue
 - ``queue clear`` - clears the queue

-When your done, press the ``↓`` key on your keyboard to return to the player mode.
-Here you can use the spacebar to pause and the right and left arrow keys to skip or go back one song respectively.

-> [!TIP]
-> You can see if your in the command bar by looking at the color.
-If the command bar is purple, that means your currently in the command bar.
+- ``queue skip`` - skips to the next song in the queue
+- ``exit`` - exits the program.
+- ``volume <volume percent>`` - sets the volume, a value from 0 to 100.